 Mass production and industrial revolution

-From kitsch to art: the middle of the 20th century
+From kitsch to art: The mid-20th century

 After the turmoil of the Second World War, design approaches experienced a new golden age.
 The influence of emerging consumerism was reflected in magnificent motifs, often perceived as kitschy.